PMR2/pmr2.oauth/pmr2/oauth/README.rst

 While the current scope manager already place limits on what consumers can access, individual users should be able to place further restrictions on the amount of their resources a given consumer may access.
-This will be reimplemented once the scope cleanup is complete.
+This will be reimplemented once the UI to show users what scopes are available are reimplemented.

 ---------------------